ChrisTimperley/Push.jl/README.md

 # JuliaPush
-A Julia-implementation of Lee Spector's stack-based Push language, designed for (auto-constructive) genetic programming.
+A Julia implementation of Lee Spector's stack-based Push language, designed for (auto-constructive) genetic programming.